 14 – If you are passionate about soccer don’t miss San Siro Stadium

 San Siro Stadium is home to two of the most storied soccer teams in the history of the sport, F.C.
 Internazionale Milano and A.C.
 Milan.
 The stadium can host more than 80,000 supporters and the atmosphere during a game is electric so if you like this sport you can buy tickets to see a soccer match.
+It is possible to visit the San Siro Stadium on a normal day.

 15 – Quadrilatero della moda for a luxury shopping experience

 If you are passionate about fashion you cannot miss a visit to Via Montenapoleone fashion district.
 It is a high-class shopping district in the centre of Milan, and the streets that composed the district are Via Montenapoleone, Via Manzoni, Via della Spiga, and Corso Venezia.
 It is characterised by the presence of numerous boutiques which represent most of the world’s major fashion houses.
+Another good idea if you love shopping is visiting one of the outlets located near Milan by coach.

 16 – Visit the romanesque style Basilica of Sant’Ambrogio